PhoenixPan/FrontEndDevelopment/html-basic.md

 form is a block-level element that will incur a new line.
 1. Action: where the form send data to
 2. Method: what HTTP method (get/post).
 If no action, goes to the same page which equals to refresh
-3. element attributes: name: element name in querying string
+3. element name: element name in querying string
+4. button: if button element is the last thing in the form, it will submit the form

 #####<**label**>
 for="id"